Leadership

 sample_rate: 0.15

-2. Weeks 3–4: Define success metrics and guardrails.
-Choose one north star and two guardrails.
-Set a baseline using the previous 30 days of performance.
+2. Weeks 3–4: Define success and failure up front.
+Pick one north star metric and two guardrails.
+Write stop conditions that trigger rollback.

 Key Takeaway

-8) What this means looking ahead: the org chart becomes a control plane
+8) The org chart turns into a control plane

 Jessica Li